melissa-sa/melissa/examples/heat_example/README.md

 That's why each user have to provide Melissa the tools to launch the simulations, to check their behavior, and other useful operations, described in more details later in this page.
 This is done by giving the launcher some functions and variables through a python file.
 The file is usually called options.py.
 An empty template of this file is provided in `share/melissa/launcher/options.py`.
 This is not only a configuration file: it contains functions that will be loaded and executed by the launcher.
 The options supported by Melissa are predefined in this file.
 You must copy this file and modify it to meet your needs.
 There are three sets of variables to define, as dictionaries.

-* STUDY_OPTIONS: sets the parameters of the sensitivity study.
+* `STUDY_OPTIONS`: sets the parameters of the sensitivity study.
 They will be used by the launcher to generate its internal structures for the study management.
-* MELISSA_STATS: contains booleans used to activate (or not) the iterative statistics.
+* `MELISSA_STATS`: contains booleans used to activate (or not) the iterative statistics.
-* USER_FUNCTIONS: contains pointers to user defined functions, used by the launcher.
+* `USER_FUNCTIONS`: contains pointers to user defined functions, used by the launcher.
 Some of them are optional, others are mandatory.
 We will describe these functions in this section.

 Note: you can add fields to the option dictionaries, and they can be used in the user defined functions.